 Why would he say this?
 Well, as all of you bakers know, when you add a few teaspoons of yeast to a large quantity of flour, the yeast mixes in and works itself all through the dough.
 (See 1 Corinthians 5:6, Galatians 5:9, Luke 13:20, and Matthew 13:33.)

-Last weekend, the kids and I mixed up some unleavened bread on Saturday evening to take to church with us and show the children in our class.
-My daughter mixed up the recipe and left it for me to put in the refrigerator before bed — but I forgot!
-As it sat out for many hours, it must have started to mix with a few of the yeasts that are naturally present in the air.
+Last weekend, the kids and I mixed up some unleavened bread in the evening to take to church with us the next day and show the children in our class.
+My daughter mixed up the recipe and left it for me to put in the refrigerator before bed—but I forgot!
+As it sat out for many hours on the counter, it must have started to mix with a few of the yeasts that are naturally present in the air.
 By the time we went to church in the morning, it was a little puffy but I didn’t think too much about it.
 Sure enough, all the children helped me roll it out on a pan and pop it into the oven in the church kitchen around 10:00 a.m.
 When we pulled it out a few minutes later, it had puffed quite a bit!
 I had intended to teach them what “unleavened” bread looked like, but instead, we all got a lesson on how “a little yeast works through the whole batch of dough.”

-It doesn’t seem like it would be much of a big deal to eat a meal with a sexually immoral brother or sister in Christ.
+It doesn’t seem like it would be much of a big deal to eat a meal with a sexually immoral brother or sister in Messiah.
 Or a slanderer.
 Or a greedy person.
-Or someone with idolatrous statues in her home.
+Or someone with idolatrous statues in her home, especially if she just considers them artwork.
 Or someone who occasionally gets drunk.

 Yet Paul went on to remind the Corinthian believers,

 “And that is what some of you were.
-But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God” (1 Corinthians 6:11).
+But you were washed, you were sanctified, you were justified in the name of the Master Yeshua the Messiah and by the Spirit of our God” (1 Corinthians 6:11).

 In His mercy, God gave the blood of His dear Son to justify us.
 We were washed at great price!
 He is protecting us by warning us how important it is to stay clean.